macnick/Restaurant-Page/README.md

 # Restaurant Page

 This is a project for the JavaScript curriculum at Microverse - @microverseinc.
 In this project, we have to create a simple restaurant page.
-The objective is to dynamically render every page using Javascript DOM manipulation.
+The objective is to dynamically render every page using Javascript for DOM manipulation.

 ## Description